NTU-Siqiang-Group/rocksdb-profiler/readme.md

 If you are not familiar grafana, please refer to [this document](grafana-guide.md), or simply take a look at the [official document](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#export-and-import-dashboards).

+Noted that the latency is logaritmic in order to make the latency and the IO consumption be at the similar scale.
+It would be very welcome if you have any idea to make it better (just open an issue or PR).

 ## TODO
-- [ ] unexpected segment fault at the end of the program
+- [x] unexpected segment fault at the end of the program